CarmVarriale/ExamManager/README.md

 ## TODO

 - [x] Provide a comprehensive example of database files, with at least three questions per type per topic
-- [ ] Find a way to store the Python solution code for numerical questions
+- [ ] Store the Python solution code in one string for numerical questions
 - [ ] Include solutions in the CSV database for all question types
 - [ ] Include explanations in the CSV database for all question types
 - [ ] Print solutions in the blueprint